Skip to main content

 International Mechanism Submissions

-South Korea - CAT - Death Penalty - June 2024
+South Korea - Committee Against Torture - Death Penalty - June 2024

 This report provides additional information on the human rights issues identified by the Committee Against Torture (“the Committee”) in its June 2020 List of Issues Prior to Report (“List of Issues”), with a particular focus on issues that touch on the death penalty and related issues.